Door Mats

 • Indoor Floor Protection – temporary surface protection films and coverings for decorating or renovation projects

-• Cleaning Solutions - specialised detergents for deep cleaning fabric mats without damaging materials
+• Specialist Cleaning Solutions – appropriate detergents for deep cleaning fabric mats without damaging materials or backing

 Safety Information

 Trip Hazard Prevention: Ensure all mats feature secure non-slip backing and lie completely flat.
 Curled edges or rucked-up mats present significant trip hazards, particularly in commercial environments.
 Mats should be appropriately sized for their location and not extend into walking routes where they might catch feet.
-Regular inspection helps identify worn or damaged mats requiring replacement.
+Regular inspection helps identify worn or damaged mats requiring replacement before accidents occur.

-Commercial Compliance: Businesses and tradespeople working on commercial premises should be aware that entrance matting contributes to slip risk management under the Health and Safety at Work Act.
-Properly specified and maintained door mats reduce the transfer of moisture and contaminants onto smooth flooring, significantly decreasing slip accident likelihood.
-Document mat inspection and maintenance as part of health and safety protocols.
+Commercial Compliance: Businesses and tradespeople working on commercial premises should understand that entrance matting contributes significantly to slip risk management under the Health and Safety at Work Act.
+Properly specified and maintained door mats reduce moisture and contaminant transfer onto smooth flooring, substantially decreasing slip accident likelihood.
+Document mat inspection and maintenance as part of health and safety protocols for compliance purposes.

-Fire Safety Considerations: In commercial settings, verify that matting meets relevant fire safety standards, particularly in escape routes and areas with specific fire regulation requirements.
-Most quality rubber and synthetic mats offer appropriate fire-retardant properties, but check specifications for critical applications.
+Fire Safety Considerations: In commercial settings, verify matting meets relevant fire safety standards, particularly in escape routes and areas with specific fire regulation requirements.
+Most quality rubber and synthetic mats offer appropriate fire-retardant properties, but check specifications for critical applications and public access areas.

-Regular Maintenance: Saturated or debris-filled mats lose effectiveness and can actually increase slip risks.
-Implement regular cleaning schedules appropriate to the environment and traffic volume.
-Shake out, vacuum, or wash mats according to manufacturer guidance to maintain optimal performance and safety characteristics.
+Regular Maintenance for Safety: Saturated or debris-filled mats lose effectiveness and can actually increase slip risks rather than reduce them.
+Implement regular cleaning schedules appropriate to environmental conditions and traffic volume.
+Shake out, vacuum, or wash mats according to manufacturer guidance to maintain optimal performance and safety characteristics throughout their service life.

 Frequently Asked Questions